JonSteinn/OpenSSL/README.md

 We then append the two strings into `GList *list` and search the `client_collection` for the receiver of the message.
 If the message is found, we send the message to the receiver.

 #### 7.2
 We do not log any private messages as that can not be stored safely.
 They could contain private information that people would not want to share with anyone.
-Since we do not sore any of this data, users can not see their history and the chat can not store any information for them, if needed later.
+Since we do not store any of this data, users can not see their history and the chat can not store any information for them, if needed later.

 ### 8 Idle timeouts